mozilla-conduit/suite/README.md

 * Pull the repository into a separate (e.g. `conduit`) directory.
 * Go to the `conduit/suite` directory
-* Create the `docker-compose.override.yml` file.
-Add the following configuration.
+* Depending on what services you plan to run, you may need to create a `docker-compose.override.yml` file.
+At the moment, this is only required for Lando and Transplant.
 If in doubt, please refer to the relevant projects.
+Here is a sample file:

 ```
 version: '2'